Azure/azure-rest-api-specs/specification/azuredata/resource-manager/readme.csharp.md

 ## C

 These settings apply only when `--csharp` is specified on the command line.
-Please also specify `--csharp-sdks-folder=<path to "SDKs" directory of your azure-sdk-for-net clone>`.
+Please also specify `--csharp-sdks-folder=<path to "sdk" directory of your azure-sdk-for-net clone>`.

 ```yaml $(csharp)
 csharp: